dewisartika8/CICD-Status-Notifier-Bot/docs/PROJECT_SETUP.md

 ### 6. Key Implementation Guidelines

 #### Go Backend Best Practices
-- Use dependency injection for testability
+- Use Clean Architecture with domain-driven design
-- Implement repository pattern for data access
+- Implement repository pattern with dependency injection
+- Separate domain entities from database models
-- Use context for request tracing
+- Use context for request tracing and cancellation
 - Handle errors explicitly (no silent failures)
-- Use structured logging
+- Use structured logging with appropriate levels
-- Validate all inputs
+- Validate all inputs at service layer
 - Use database transactions where needed
+- Keep business logic in service layer, not repositories
+- Use Makefile for consistent build and test commands

 #### React Frontend Best Practices
 - Use TypeScript for type safety